Data Protection and International Transfers

 Ad-hoc transfers of personal data

 In certain circumstances a more ad-hoc transfer of personal data can take place to a country not on the adequate list if one of the derogations (exemptions) applies.
 There are exceptions for when a transfer is necessary for a contract, when it is in the vital interests of an individual or where there is explicit consent.
-You should seek advice from the Contracts Office, Procurement or the Information Governance Office before seeking to rely on any of the derogations.
+You should seek advice from the Information Governance Office, Contracts Office, or Procurement, before seeking to rely on any of the derogations.

 Binding Corporate Rules